 More Good News on this Date:

-- Albert Einstein, fled Nazi Germany and moved to the US (1933)
+- Albert Einstein, arrives in the US after fleeing Nazi Germany (1933)

 - Mother Teresa won the Nobel Peace Prize for her dedication to India’s destitute populations (1979)